fbpx

 Unlike most people that I have spoken to, I have never had a crisis of faith.
 You know the way you wake up in the morning and you suddenly have so many questions about God?
 I have not had that and I think it is because I grew up in a home where parents were willing to debate me about my faith, about the churches we worshipped in and answered my questions about things that I did not understand such as why we celebrate Christmas on the 25th of December yet it is not written in the bible.
 This opened my mind and I knew I could comfortably ask whenever I didn’t understand something in the bible or in church.

 I remember I shaved my hair when I was in class six because there was an overzealous C.R.E teacher who made me believe that I would go to hell if I kept long hair.
-We later had the conversation with my mother and she confessed that the reason why she jumped at the opportunity for me to shave my hair (before she made me understand the relationship between long hair and going to heaven) was because I was not good at keeping my head clean, anyway.
+We later had a conversation with my mother and she confessed that the reason why she jumped at the opportunity for me to shave my hair (before she made me understand the relationship between long hair and going to heaven) was that I was not good at keeping my head clean, anyway.

-1. If you have young children, let them understand early that it is not a taboo to ask questions about their faith.
+1. If you have young children, let them understand early that it is not taboo to ask questions about their faith.

 The normal practice is that if you are born and find yourself in a family of Catholics for example, there is no way around it and your reasoning about faith must conform to what your parents think.
 If you have an inquisitive child who has questions about the vicar and the deacon and the nun or why people dance so much in the church you go to and why they did not dance so much when he went to his aunt’s church, reason out these things with the child.